Four Problems – One Solution

 They had started with a viral infection some months earlier, and though all other signs of the virus were gone, the flushes persisted.
 Her face would suddenly feel hot and turn bright red for 10 – 15 minutes, several times a day.

 Her doctor had been unable to find a cause, and was just as puzzled as Margaret.

-Margaret strongly disliked chicken, loved salt, chocolate and lemons – she could, “eat lemons like oranges”, and never touched alcohol because it nauseated.
+Margaret strongly disliked chicken, loved salt, chocolate and lemons (she said she could, “eat lemons like oranges”), and never touched alcohol because it nauseated.
 To a homeopath, these food likes, dislikes and aggravations are just as important as the person’s physical symptoms and they all pointed to a particular homeopathic remedy, Sulphur.

 Case 3 – Lack of Purpose and Direction

 Agir spoke of his inability to set goals.
 He had wandered aimlessly through life allowing things to “just happen” and while most things had been good, he was now 50 and wondered if he could have, or should have, achieved more.

 He felt dissatisfied and directionless, as though the best years of his life had been wasted.